DAU and MAU

 clients_daily that are updated once per day over several hours following midnight UTC), so the earliest we can calculate this value is on 2019-01-29.
 If plotted as a time series, this value should always be plotted at the point labeled 2019-01-28.
 Likewise, MAU for 2019-01-28 should consider a 28 day range that includes main pings received on 2019-01-28 and back to beginning of day UTC 2019-01-01.
 Again, the earliest we can calculate the value is on 2019-01-29.

 For quick analysis, using

-clients_daily_v6 is recommended.
-Below is an example query for getting DAU using
+clients_daily is not recommended.
+Below is an example query for getting DAU for 2018 using

 main_summary can also be used for getting DAU.
 Below is an example query using a 1% sample over March 2018 using